kfsibanyoni/printf/README.md

 * d
 * i

+### 2. With a face like mine, I do better in print

+- Handle the following custom conversion specifiers:

+* b: the unsigned int argument is converted to binary

 ### 13. Print is the sharpest and the strongest weapon of our party

 Handle the following custom conversion specifier: